 In addition to strong parenting, you should recognize that schools, churches and local organizations can help promote alcoholism prevention programs.
 Such programs aim to prevent alcohol abuse by targeting specific problems within the community that could trigger alcohol consumption.
 For example, sports activities can be launched by schools to distract teens from engaging in disruptive alcohol-related behavior.

 The government actually plays a significant role in alcoholism prevention.
 At present, there are numerous laws that discourage the abuse of alcohol.
-For instance, teens are not allowed to purchase alcoholic beverages under the MLDA or Minimum Legal Drinking Age legislation.
-Warning labels on alcoholic drinks are also mandated by law to remind drinkers about the effects of drinking alcohol and dangers of abusing it.
+For instance, teens are not allowed to purchase alcoholic beverages under the MLDA/Minimum Legal Drinking Age legislation.
+Warning labels on alcoholic drinks are also mandated by law to remind drinkers about the effects of drinking alcohol and the dangers of abusing it.

 In addition, there is the “Zero Tolerance Law” under the National Highway Systems Act that prohibits individuals from driving under the influence of alcohol are also being implemented nationwide.
 Violation of these laws can lead to hefty fines and even imprisonment.
 Such policies certainly create an environment that reduces the risk of alcoholism.